edsu/mediator/README.md

 url.
 The default view will be for trending stories in the last hour, but a control allows you to switch to daily and weekly views.

 It might also be fun to display what collections and users are trending, and how stories are being referenced from multiple collections.

-And, of course, it would be nice to display the updates in realtime.
+And, of course, it would be nice to display the updates in realtime. :cake:

 ## Models